Mount Grenfell art site walk

 From the picnic area, it’s a short easy stroll along Mount Grenfell art site walk to view Aboriginal rock art, which continues to be deeply significant to Ngiyampaa People.

-- Mount Grenfell Historic Site
+- Mount Grenfell Historic Site in Outback NSW

 - 3km return